KevinHobart/Active-Directory-Lab/README.md

 - Log in to your Server VM as the Administrator and open Server Manager.
 - Add the Active Directory Domain Services (AD DS) role and complete feature installation.
-- Promote the server to a new forest and configure the desired domain name (e.g. `mydomain.local`).
+- Promote the server to a Domain Controller and configure the desired domain name.
 - Set a Directory Services Restore Mode (DSRM) password during promotion.
 - Restart the server after promotion — it will now serve as the Domain Controller.